 And would suffice.

 The poet compares fire and ice with the self-destructive nature of human beings.
 According to the poet, Fire stands for desire, greed and lust.
 There is no end to such emotions.
-The more humans try to fulfill them, the more rapidly these emotions spread, similar to fire.
+The more humans try to fulfil them, the more rapidly these emotions spread, similar to fire.
 These feelings often engulf human life, and they get trapped in them.
 As a result, people become egotist, selfish and cruel.
 On the other hand, the poet describes Ice as the rigid, rough and hateful side of human emotions.
 People become harsh and do not care about the emotions and feelings of others.
 They are indifferent to others’ happiness and sorrow.
-Thus, the poet says that since Ice and Fire both are growing with such rapid speed the world will end soon, either by Fire or by Ice.
+Thus, the poet says that since Ice and Fire both are growing at such rapid speed, the world will end soon, either by Fire or by Ice.
 The poem conveys a beautiful message that human emotions rule over them.
-If humans don’t control their emotions, they will ruin their life and bring it to the verge of chaos.
+If humans don’t control their emotions, they will ruin their life and bring them to the verge of chaos.

 We hope this CBSE Class 10 English First Flight Poem Notes Fire and Ice must have helped students in their exam preparation.
-Students can find complete information related to CBSE and get the study material such as sample papers, textbooks, syllabus, NCERT solutions, question papers, etc., for their board exam preparation, at BYJU’S. You can also find essays for topics such as Independence Day, Republic Day, Women Empowerment, Constitution of India & etc. Students can also download the BYJU’S App for interactive study videos.
+Students can find complete information related to CBSE and get the study material, such as sample papers, textbooks, syllabus, NCERT solutions, question papers, etc., for their board exam preparation, at BYJU’S. You can also find essays for topics such as Independence Day, Republic Day, Women Empowerment, Constitution of India & etc. Students can also download the BYJU’S App for interactive study videos.

 Frequently Asked Questions on CBSE Class 10 English Fire and Ice

 Who is the poet of ‘Fire and Ice’?